zephyrproject-rtos/zephyr/doc/getting_started/index.rst

 building and running it, we can verify that the environment and tools are properly set up for Zephyr development.

+   .. note:: This sample is compatible with most boards supported by
+      Zephyr, but not all of them.
+See the :ref:`blinky sample requirements
+      <blinky-sample-requirements>` for more information.
+If this sample is not
+      compatible with your board, a good alternative to try is the :ref:`Hello World sample <hello_world>`.

 #.
 Set build environment variables:

    .. tabs::